Skip to content

 To avoid this sunk cost, engineering teams must create a complete unified schema reference for calendar resources.
 The goal is not a thin wrapper.
 The goal is a generic execution pipeline and data model that lets a single endpoint, GET /unified/calendar/events, return the exact same shape whether the underlying provider is Google Calendar, Microsoft Graph, or Calendly—while still surfacing provider quirks (recurrence overrides, room mailboxes, conference data) instead of hiding them.

 This guide provides a deep technical blueprint for structuring that unified schema.
-We will cover the core entities required, how to handle availability computation without caching, the architecture for normalizing webhooks, and how to expose this schema to AI agents via the Model Context Protocol (MCP).
+We will cover the core entities required, the hardest engineering problems you will face - RRULE normalization, timezone/DST handling, and rate-limit backoff - the architecture for normalizing webhooks, and how to expose this schema to AI agents via the Model Context Protocol (MCP).

 Why Schema Normalization is the Hardest Part of Calendar Integrations